isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/Pre FEM Preparations.md

 <p></p>
 </li>
 </ul>
-<p>Sticking post-its on standing flip charts may seem like a simple action,
+<p>Sticking post-its on standing flip charts can help shape a culture that
-but it’s a process that shapes the culture of the FEM meeting: One that is safe, inclusive<strong> </strong>and where every individual is empowered to have a voice and make a choice.&nbsp;</p>
+is safe, inclusive<strong> </strong>and where every individual is empowered to have a voice and make a choice.&nbsp;</p>
 </div>